cabrerac/cabrerac.github.io/_includes/_snippets/25-udenar-ml-intro/problem-first/practical.md

 The hospital's current system relies on a basic triage process where nurses manually assess patients and assign priority levels (1-5) based on vital signs and reported symptoms.
 However, this process is time-consuming and often subjective.
 The hospital has access to historical data from the past 3 years, including patient arrival times and demographics, initial vital signs and reported symptoms, triage priority levels assigned, actual treatment times and outcomes, staff schedules and availability, and seasonal patterns and special events.

+The data quality varies significantly across different sources.
+The patient management system maintains accurate records of treatment times and outcomes, but the initial triage assessments often contain subjective observations and inconsistent documentation.
+Vital signs are recorded using various devices with different calibration standards, and some historical data contains missing values or inconsistencies in formatting.
+The hospital has recently implemented a new digital system for recording patient information, but it's not fully integrated with the legacy systems, creating additional challenges in data consistency and accessibility.

 The hospital's management team has been struggling with several operational challenges.
 They find it particularly difficult to predict patient influx and allocate resources accordingly, especially during peak hours.
 The current staff allocation system often leads to understaffing during busy periods and overstaffing during quieter times.
 Additionally, there's a growing concern about patients whose conditions might deteriorate while waiting, as the current system lacks the capability to monitor and reassess waiting patients effectively.
 The management also notes that the lack of real-time insights makes it challenging to optimize resource allocation, and there are frequent communication breakdowns between different departments that further complicate the patient flow process.

 The hospital's IT infrastructure presents both opportunities and constraints.
 They currently operate a legacy patient management system that, while functional, lacks modern integration capabilities.
 The hospital has basic network connectivity throughout the facility, with limited cloud storage capabilities that could be expanded.
 Medical staff use standard workstations and mobile devices for patient care, but these systems are not fully integrated with the patient management system.